 Our firm is proud to claim that many of our employees and family members have graduated (or will be graduating) from Stetson University!
 Among some of the graduates include:

-In the past, our firm helped sponsor the annual motorcycle rally held off of Woodland Boulevard in DeLand.
+In the past, our DeLand attorneys helped sponsor the annual motorcycle rally held off of Woodland Boulevard in DeLand.
 Once a year, the city invites motorcyclists from all over Volusia County to enjoy a day of festivities in its downtown area.
 As a promoter of motorcycle safety, Rue & Ziffra participated by sponsoring a live remote at the event for radio exposure and handed out literature on motorcycle accidents and safety.